paketo-buildpacks/blog/content/posts/0000-webservers-rearchitecture.md

 ## Zero-Config static sites

 What if your app is simple enough that you don't need a custom `httpd.conf` or `nginx.conf`?
-Use `BP_WEB_SERVER` to both indicate your server preference and signal to the appropriate buildpack to generate a server configuration file.
+Set the [`BP_WEB_SERVER` environment variable ](https://paketo.io/docs/reference/nginx-reference/#bp_web_server) at build-time to both indicate your server preference and signal to the appropriate buildpack to generate a server configuration file.

 You can use environment variables and service bindings to tweak the automatically-generated configuration file so that you can: